vinyll/anywhere/README.md

     <script>
         Anywhere = {
-          user: "vinyll",
+          user: "vinyll",  // your github username
-          repo: "anywhere",
+          repo: "anywhere",  // your github repository
-          branch: "master"
-        }
+          branch: "master"  // the branch where the file is.
+Default is _master_ }
     </script>

-Getting the content from the _my-content.md_ file is as simple as adding a `data-anywhere="my-content"` attribute to some HTML tag.
-You only need to mention the filename, not the filetype which will be appened (_.md_ extension).

-The example below will therefore get the markdown content from _https:github.com/vinyll/anywhere/my-content.md_, convert it into HTML and render it into.
+The example below will therefore get the markdown content from _https://github.com/vinyll/anywhere/blob/master/README.md_, convert it into HTML and render it into some tag.

-See the [demo code](https://github.com/vinyll/anywhere/blob/gh-pages/index.html) to view a full working example or the [demo](http://vinyll.github.io/anywhere/) to see it in action.
+See the [demo](http://vinyll.github.io/anywhere/) to see it in action or the [demo code](https://github.com/vinyll/anywhere/blob/gh-pages/index.html) to view how it works.

 ## Markdown conversion